Codesai/website/_i18n/es/_posts/2022-04-08-listening-to-test-smells-1.md

 We'd like to show another example of how difficulties found while testing can signal design problems in our code. <- Poner las referencia a otros posts anteriores en una nota al pie.

 We believe that a good design is one that supports the evolution of a code base at a sustainable pace and that testability is a requirement for evolvability.
-This is not something new we can found this idea in many places.
+This is not something new; we can find this idea in many places.

 [Michael Feathers](https://michaelfeathers.silvrback.com/) says *“every time you encounter a testability problem, there is an underline design problem”*. <- nota a la charla